Saving up to take the first step onto the property ladder is exciting, but given how much you have to save for a deposit it can also be challenging.

 1. Reduce the amount of rent you pay

-Downsizing your property can be a great way to cut the cost of rent – which means you can add the money you would have spent into your savings account.
+It won't always be possible, but downsizing your property is a quick way to cut the cost of rent and increase the amount of money you can save.
+Then you can put the money you would have spent on rent aside for your deposit.
 You may also be able to reduce the cost of your energy bills if you’re able to move into a smaller property.

 2. Look at your spending

 Analysing your spending habits can help you see where to cut back.
 You’ll also be able to see if you’re over-paying for anything, or if there’s any unnecessary spending you can stop.
 Creating a budget can help you set yourself spending limits and determine how much you have spare to save each month.

 3. Open a separate savings account

 Opening a savings account specifically for your home deposit can help you keep it separate from your everyday spending account and even other savings accounts.